AndrewChon/banji/README.md

 ## About

 I created Banji mainly for myself.
-Most packages that use an event engine, or are based on a pub-sub pattern, require you to implement an interface with all of its listeners (e.g., gnet and gRPC).
-For most people, this is perfectly fine!
-And these have become invaluable tools for many in the Go community.
-However, I wanted my projects to have a unified event engine, from which many components can communicate with each other without needing to implement every possible listener, allowing me to build onto it over time easily.
-In addition, I wanted a central, structured logging system for all these components that would enable me to handle their logs in whichever way I wanted.
+The goal of Banji is to provide a structured and extensible event engine that can be used for anything.
 There are some events we do not need to handle or care about; some capabilities we simply do not need.
 Conversely, there are some components we may desire in the future but cannot reasonably foresee needing now.
-This is the philosophy behind Banji.
+Therefore, we shouldn't need to implement an interface and change our implementation every time some new component or capability comes along.

 ## Features